Disappearance of Joan Risch: Investigation

 Sgt.
 Mike McHugh of the Lincoln police arrived at the house within five minutes.
-After briefly talking with Barbara Barker, he went into the Risch house.
-In the kitchen, he found the bloody smears on the walls, an overturned table, and the handset of the wall-mounted telephone ripped loose and thrown in the wastebasket, which had been taken from its usual place under the sink and left in the middle of the floor.

-McHugh believed Risch might have committed suicide, and searched the house for her body.
+After briefly talking with Barker, he went into the Risch house.
+In the kitchen he found the bloody smears on the walls, an overturned table, and the handset of the wall-mounted telephone ripped loose and thrown in the wastebasket, which had been taken from its usual place under the sink and left in the middle of the floor.
+McHugh believed Risch might have committed suicide and searched the house for her body.
 When he did not find it, he realized he would need backup searching the surrounding area.
-He called the desk officer who had dispatched him and advised him to call the chief, Leo Algeo.
+He called the desk officer who had dispatched him and advised him to call the police chief, Leo Algeo.
 It was possible, he believed, that the entire department would need to be involved.

-The department called local hospitals and asked to be notified if a woman matching Risch's description showed up, or already had been admitted.
-Barker had called Martin Risch's company to find out where he was; when she learned he was in New York on business, the Massachusetts State Police called him there to inform him of the family emergency.
+The Lincoln police called local hospitals and asked to be notified if a woman matching Risch's description showed up, or already had been admitted.
+Barker had called Martin's company to find out where he was; when she learned he was in New York on business, the Massachusetts State Police called him there to inform him of the family emergency.
 He changed his plans and caught the next flight back to Boston.